You-Gao/Blog/_fun/2024-07-13-a-short-hike.md

 ## Introduction

 The game begins with the main character---a bird---traveling in a car with Aunt May---a bird---to a hiking location.
-This starting screen sets the stage for the adventure and exploration that follows.
+This starting screen sets the stage for the adventure and exploration which follows.

 ## Player Mechanics